isabelmsft/k8s-ha-master-starlab/README.k8s.testbed.design.md

     - 3 Linux KVMs to serve as 3-node high availability Kubernetes master
     - 1 Linux KVM to serve as HAProxy Load Balancer node
 - Each KVM has one management interface assigned an IP address reachable from SONiC DUT
-- HAProxy Load Balancer proxies requests to 3 backend Kubernetes master node backends.
+- HAProxy Load Balancer proxies requests to 3 backend Kubernetes master nodes.

 ## How to Setup High Availability Kubernetes Master